 Your net salary is what is most important, while calculating the eligibility for total loan amount.

-- You have a monthly in-hand (take home or net pay) salary as INR 50,000 and you are looking for a home loan of about 30 lakhs.
+- Your monthly in-hand (take home or net pay) salary is INR 50,000.
+Looking for a home loan of about 30 lakhs.
+Real Estate property cost: 40 lakh.

-- Your gross monthly income might be much more than INR 50,000 per month but that does not matter while calculating the net pay.
+- Your gross monthly income might be much more than INR 50,000 per month.
+Bank only considers your in-hand salary.
+Calculate your in-hand salary.

 But things change dramatically, after you have actually applied, submitted your salary slips and have paid the loan processing fees.
 The bank will evaluate your loan eligibility once again and this time it will most probably come out to be much less than what was communicated over phone (recall the 60 times rule).